mediachain/mediachain/rfc/mediachain-rfc-4.md

 - Query by namespace(s)
 - Query by timestamp

-This index, which can be easily implemented using an embedded db like sqlite, is the simplest way to implement polling for state synchronization.
-It also provides a low level interface for advanced users to interact with the system.
+This baseline index, which can be easily implemented using an embedded db like sqlite, is the simplest way to implement polling for state synchronization.
+It also provides a low level interface for advanced users, who are free to develop and share more advanced indexing schemes that parse object content.

 Queries do not have to be limited to one's local view however.
 For instance, a user may want to query joining on namespaces it is not currently following.
 This could be because the user is exploring the namespace or because the particular namespace has a larger index that aggregates multiple namespaces.
+This can be accomplished by directly querying other peers or by utilizing more specialized indexers.

-In order to support this use case, specialized indexer peers will be deployed per normal course of operation.
-These indexers will be discoverable through directory servers and do not have to be limited to envelope processing.
+Specialized indexer peers will be deployed per normal course of operation.
+These indexers will be discoverable through directory servers and do not have to be limited to basic envelope processing.
 They can parse the metadata and offer a more generalized query language that searches object content and can take advantage of semantic relations expressed in the application layer.

 ### Database Semantics